-"Family" includes, but is not limited to:
+"Family" includes, but is not limited to the following: regardless of actual or perceived sexual orientation, gender identity, or marital status:

-1. Two or more persons who intend to share a residency whose income and resources are available to meet the family's needs and who have a history as a family unit or have evidence of a stable relationship for at least one year if not legally married.
-Evidence of a "stable relationship" may include any of the following: birth certificate of the children, joint tax returns, prior lease, joint bank accounts, insurance policies, informal marriage certificates or equivalent documentation.

-- 2. A group of persons living together, related by blood, marriage or operation of law: - 3.
+- 1. Two or more persons who intend to share a residency whose income and resources are available to meet the family's needs and who have a history as a family unit or have evidence of a stable relationship for at least one year if not legally married.
+Evidence of a "stable relationship" may include any of the following: birth certificate of the children, joint tax returns, prior lease, joint bank accounts, insurance policies, informal marriage certificates or equivalent documentation. - 2.
+A group of persons living together, related by blood, marriage or operation of law; - 3.
 A common-law husband or wife, as recognized under State law; - 4.
 A child who is temporarily away from home because of placement in foster care is considered a member of the family.
 This provision only pertains to the foster child's temporary absence from the home, and is not intended to artificially enlarge the space available for other family members; - 5.
 An elderly person; - 6.
 A disabled person; - 7.
 A displaced person; - 8.
 The remaining member of a resident family; and - 9.
 A single person who is not an elderly or displaced person or a person with disabilities, or the remaining member of a resident family.